stefanache/SheetJS/README.md

 <a href="https://stefanache.github.io/SheetJS/">Conclusion:</a>

 The static website can be free hosted on github.
-In github the scenery can be that:
+Remotely, in github the scenery can be that:
 1) Create one new repository for your project
 2) Upload this kind of website content(like files from this project SheetJS)
 3) Publish/Deploy this repository(settings->Pages....)